timoschick/am-for-bert/README.md

-# Pattern-Based Semantic Relations
+# WordNet Language Model Probing

-This repository contains the Pattern-based Semantic Relations (PSR) dataset.
+This repository contains the **WordNet Language Model Probing** (WNLaMPro) dataset.
 Each line of the dataset has the following form (note that all columns are separated by tabs rather than spaces):

     <ID>  <SET_TYPE>  <KEY_WORD>  <RELATION>  <TARGET_WORD1>  <TARGET_WORD2>  ...